 For any questions please contact email@example.com

 Northern Health assists newly hired health care professionals with their transition to practice through our New Graduate Transition Program (NGTP).
 This program provides funding for professional development and supernumerary shifts intended to ease transition and support newly graduated health care professionals in their first year of employment.

 The goals of the New Graduate Transition Program are:

-- To create early relationships with students and communicate career opportunities and growth within NH
+- To create relationships with new health care professionals and communicate career opportunities and growth within NH

-- To support new grads and existing staff in opportunities for mutual learning
+- To support new graduates and existing staff in opportunities in mutual learning

 - To offer professional development funding for new graduates who need supernumerary shifts, extended orientation and training

 - To provide a program based on continuous quality improvement through yearly program evaluation and revisions as required

 The program is open to health care professionals who are within one year post graduation and are newly hired into regular, temporary and casual positions in general and specialty areas.
 Applications are available once you have been hired.